 Although this is not a comprehensive list of all electronic devices, it does contain some common items based on eCycle’s experience.

 eCycle Florida is an R2 Certified electronics recycling company in the state of Florida.
-Our processes and procedures are dedicated to the proper destruction and recycling of your electronics. eCycle Florida is your go-to when looking for an electronic recycling center in Florida.
 Check out the services in the multitude of industries that we offer: